tfausak/tfausak.github.io/_drafts/ios-8-web-apps.md

 Apple released the iPhone 6 and 6 Plus a few months ago.
 They also released iOS 8 along with it.
 Unfortunately they didn't update [their web app documentation][] at the same time.
-That leaves the officials docs woefully out of date.
+That leaves the official docs woefully out of date.

 Apple has done this in the past.
 I filled in the gaps for configuring web apps with [iOS 7][], [iOS 6][], and [iOS 5][].